CodyCBakerPhD/aind-ephys-pipeline/docs/source/parameters.rst

 .. code-block:: bash

    --job_dispatch_args "
-     --concatenate             # Whether to concatenate recordings (segments) or not.
-Default: False --no-split-groups         # Whether to process different groups separately.
+     --no-split-segments       # Whether to concatenate or split recording segments or not.
+Default: split segments --no-split-groups         # Whether to process different groups separately.
 Default: split groups --debug                   # Whether to run in DEBUG mode.
 Default: False --debug-duration DURATION # Duration of clipped recording in debug mode.
 Only used if debug is enabled.
 Default: 30 seconds